This lab will give you experience with Google Cloud's Marketplace as well with nmap

 gcloud compute networks create custom-network1 --subnet-mode custom

-Use a command from the previous step to list both the default and custom networks.
+Use the command from the previous step to see our project now has both the default and custom network.

-Use a command from the previous step to list the subnetworks.
+Use the command from the previous step to list the subnetworks for the custom network.

 gcloud compute instances create instance-3 \